 William F. Cunningham

 Mr. Cunningham received his legal education at DePaul University College of Law, graduating in 1971.
 He began his legal career with the Law Offices of Gates W. Clancy, who had offices in Geneva, Illinois and Chicago, Illinois.
 He worked there for three years and almost from the moment he walked in the door, began handling all types of civil trial litigation.
 Shortly after joining Mr. Clancy, the firm began handling medical malpractice cases for the Medical Protective Company.
-This began his focus on defending medial professionals.
+This began his focus on defending medical professionals.
 The Clancy law office, at that time, had cases all over the Northern portion of Illinois and in his time there, Mr. Cunningham handled matters in Cook, Kane, DuPage, Lake, Will, McHenry, DeKalb, Kendall, Grundy, LaSalle, Livingston, Winnebago, Boone, and Stephenson counties.
-In 1974, he joined the firm of O’Reilly & Quetsch, which was then compromised of Roger K. O’Reilly and James F. Quetsch.
+In 1974, he joined the firm of O’Reilly & Quetsch, which was then comprised of Roger K. O’Reilly and James F. Quetsch.
 In 1975, Mr. Quetsch left the firm to become a judge in Kane County where he served with distinction, including a term on the Illinois Appellate Court in the Second District for the State of Illinois.
 In 1978 Mr. Cunningham was made a partner in the firm which then became known as O’Reilly & Cunningham and then practiced together with Mr. O’Reilly until October of 1995.
-At that time, he started a firm with Mark C. Meyer and Kevin J. Vedrine and that firm will celebrate its 18th anniversary this year.
 In that span, Mr. Cunningham has tried over 100 civil jury cases and handled numerous appeals.
 Some of the more prominent cases are listed elsewhere on this page.

 He is admitted to practice in the State of Illinois and is a member of the US District Court of the Northern District of Illinois and in 2003, Mr. Cunningham was admitted as an attorney and counselor of the Supreme Court of the United States.